Mortis-hub/Stillbirth_WES/README.md

 # Stillbirth_WES
-SAIGE-based gene burden testing pipeline for stillbirth using UK Biobank WES data, including Step1 null model fitting and Step2 association analysis.
+This repository contains shell scripts for performing gene-based burden testing of stillbirth using SAIGE on UK Biobank whole-exome sequencing (WES) data.

+This pipeline includes:

+- Step 1: Null model fitting using SAIGE
+- Step 2: Gene-based burden testing

+The analysis is designed for stillbirth.